 Although there’ll be lots of focus on your own development, you won’t be doing it alone.
 You’ll meet and work (not to mention have fun) with other like-minded students who are exploring career options in teaching.

 You’ll take on our Teaching Challenge.
 Flex your teaching muscles in front of a real class, using everything you learned on day one.

 In a group you’ll teach a mini lesson to pupils from one of our partner schools.
-Either head to one of our partner schools or teach it to visiting pupils in our office.
 Then find out from the pupils which group did it best.
 It’s as testing as a Dragon’s Den – except the dragons are in Year 7 and much more likely to make you smile.

 There’s more to the day than just the Teaching Challenge: